GreenWrench/cool-shell-thing/README.txt

 echo "
 "
 Step 5
-do ctrl+X to get out and you should be ready to go
+do esc and then :wq and then press enter. to get out and you should be ready to go

 if you notice, where it says curl, type your city.
 It will display the weather.
 And of course you can edit this to whatever you want.